MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/crash-analyzer/index.md

 There are two steps to analyze minified production stack traces in the **Crash analyzer** tool:

-1. First, you collect specially-formatted stack traces from your web app in production.
+1. First, you collect specially formatted stack traces from your web app in production.

    There are many ways to collect stack traces from the browsers your users are using.
 In [Collect stack traces in production](#collect-stack-traces-in-production), below, we provide examples and recommendations.
 We also explain how to format the stack traces so that they can be analyzed in the **Crash analyzer** tool.

 1. Next, you analyze the stack traces in the **Crash analyzer** tool.

-   In [Analyze stack traces in the Crash analyzer tool](#analyze-stack-traces-in-the-crash-analyzer-tool), below, we explain how to first make source maps accessible in DevTools, and then how to use the **Crash analyzer** tool to analyze the stack traces.
+   The section [Analyze stack traces in the Crash analyzer tool](#analyze-stack-traces-in-the-crash-analyzer-tool), below, explains how to first make source maps accessible in DevTools, and then how to use the **Crash analyzer** tool to analyze the stack traces.

 <!-- TODO: add a diagram explaining how the system works -->